suryanshbt211/DakshAI/README.md

 # DakshAI

-#  DakshAI: Multi-Agentic Policy-Guided AI Educational Assistant
+#   Multi-Agentic Policy-Guided AI Educational Assistant

 **DakshAI** is a multi-agentic, AI-powered educational assistant that automates the generation of syllabi, assessments, and peer-reviewed student evaluations—strictly aligned with institutional, governmental, and quality assurance policies.
 It streamlines curriculum planning, question design, and grading using intelligent agents coordinated through a LangGraph-powered orchestration pipeline.